 Woodhaven is a somewhat small city located in the state of Michigan.
 With a population of 12,539 people and three constituent neighborhoods, Woodhaven is the 89th largest community in Michigan.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Woodhaven is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Woodhaven is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Woodhaven who work in office and administrative support (14.61%), sales jobs (9.88%), and management occupations (8.83%).
+Overall, Woodhaven is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Woodhaven who work in office and administrative support (13.20%), healthcare (10.85%), and sales jobs (9.54%).

-The education level of Woodhaven citizens is a little higher than the average for US cities and towns: 23.10% of adults in Woodhaven have at least a bachelor's degree.
+The population of Woodhaven overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Woodhaven, 21.59% have at least a bachelor's degree.

 The most common language spoken in Woodhaven is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Italian.